-In-person classes offered by CU Boulder main campus as well as Evening Credit classes offered through Continuing Education are available for auditing during the fall and spring semesters.
-Online classes cannot be audited.
+In-person and hybrid in-person/online-remote classes offered by CU Boulder main campus as well as CE Evening Credit classes are available for auditing during the fall and spring semesters.
+CE online classes cannot be audited.

-Community auditors may search classes using the Guest Course Search.
+Community auditors may search classes using the CU Boulder Class Search.

 An auditor may not switch from being an auditor to enrolling in a course for credit within the same semester.
 Community members interested in learning more about taking courses for credit should contact an academic advisor.

 Dates and Deadlines

 Current degree students receive priority during open enrollment and auditors will not be added to any waitlist or enrolled above classroom fire code restrictions even with instructor permission.